google-marketing-solutions/replicate_mango/README.md

-# 🥭 Merchantcenter Analytics with Google [MANGO] - Optimize your product assortment with the help of Google’s Merchant Center
+# Assortment Analytics with Google - Optimize your product assortment with the help of Google’s Merchant Center

-MANGO is an open-source solution to help you optimize your product assortment in terms of:
+Assortment Analytics is an open-source solution to help you optimize your product assortment in terms of:

 1. Product and brand popularity